 In football (soccer), being too dependent on a stronger foot can be a major weakness, especially in situations that would require you to use your weaker foot.
 Whether it’s a shooting chance or a last-gasp clearance.
 If you need to improve your weaker foot quickly, you may want to practice these soccer drills every day (or at least once every 2 days) over the period of several weeks.
 By then, your weaker foot should be able to cope with most high-intensity soccer drills like shooting, passing, dribbling etc.

 These soccer drills aim to improve on your touches, control, and balances.

 Drill #1: Warming-Up

 Start with a short 2-minute jog.
 Continue with simple leg and lower body stretches, concentrating on your ankles, calves, knees, and hips to maximize performance and prevent any injuries during practice.

 Drill #2: Juggling with your weaker foot

 Find an open space, throw the ball at waist height and let it bounce.
 Then kick it up using the laces of your foot.
 Repeat this for roughly 5 minutes and then increase it to 10 minutes and so on.
 To start, let the ball bounce, it’s easier and gives you more confidence.
 As you progress, try not letting the ball bounce on the ground.

 Drill #3: Weaker Foot – ball control

-Touch the soccer ball lightly with your outstep/outside sole of your weaker foot and then quickly change to your instep / inside sole of your weaker foot and vice versa.
+Touch the soccer ball lightly with the outstep/outside sole of your weaker foot and then quickly change to your instep / inside sole of your weaker foot and vice versa.
 This is similar to doing a flip flap or elastico but at a slower pace.
 Practice for as long as you can, building rhythm along with speed with the ball.